DmPanf/GPU_Dual_Container_FastAPI_TgBot_4AI/README.md

 # GPU_Dual_Container_FastAPI_TgBot_4AI
-Common Solution based on GPU Dual Container with local Network for FastAPI &amp; TgBot Integration of AI projects
+Common Solution based on Dual Container with local Network for FastAPI & TgBot Integration of AI projects with GPU